elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-tautology-and-how-can-it-be-identified.md

 url: /learn/mathematics/questions/what-is-a-tautology-and-how-can-it-be-identified
 score: -1.0
 related_article1:
-    id: 170253
+    id: 170235
-    title: >-
-        What is a counter-example, and why is it important in logical reasoning?
+    title: What is the historical significance of propositional logic in the development of logical reasoning?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning
+    url: /learn/mathematics/questions/what-is-the-historical-significance-of-propositional-logic-in-the-development-of-logical-reasoning
 related_article2:
-    id: 170238
+    id: 170252
-    title: >-
-        What distinguishes a proposition from a non-proposition?
-    subject: Philosophy and Greek Myths
+    title: Provide an example of a contradiction and explain its characteristics.
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/what-distinguishes-a-proposition-from-a-nonproposition
+    url: /learn/mathematics/questions/provide-an-example-of-a-contradiction-and-explain-its-characteristics
 related_article3:
-    id: 170253
+    id: 170256
-    title: >-
-        What is a counter-example, and why is it important in logical reasoning?
+    title: List the operators by precedence and explain their application in logical expressions.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning
+    url: /learn/mathematics/questions/list-the-operators-by-precedence-and-explain-their-application-in-logical-expressions
 related_article4:
-    id: 170248
+    id: 170256
-    title: >-
-        What is the implication operator, and how are hypothesis and conclusion related?
+    title: List the operators by precedence and explain their application in logical expressions.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-implication-operator-and-how-are-hypothesis-and-conclusion-related
+    url: /learn/mathematics/questions/list-the-operators-by-precedence-and-explain-their-application-in-logical-expressions
 related_article5:
-    id: 170243
+    id: 170245
-    title: >-
-        What is the role of order of precedence in resolving logical operators?
+    title: How is conjunction applied in logical propositions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-order-of-precedence-in-resolving-logical-operators
+    url: /learn/mathematics/questions/how-is-conjunction-applied-in-logical-propositions
 ---

 &nbsp;